qiuxintao101/cobra/docs/install.rst

 1b. **The "more complicated" way**:  Install the necessary tools (*Snakemake*, *samtools*, *bedtools*, *Homer*, and *R* along with various packages).

-  .. note:: Note that all tools require Python 3.
+  .. note:: Note that most tools in CoBRA are avaiable via conda.

-  We recommend installing all tools except R via conda, in which case the installation then becomes as easy as
+  We recommend installing all tools via conda, in which case the installation then becomes as easy as

   .. code-block:: Bash